needle-mirror/com.unity.render-pipelines.high-definition/Documentation~/Diffusion-Profile.md

 The results change if you enable shadows.
 The __Thin Object__ mode is likely to cause self-shadowing, which can cause the object to appear completely black.
 The __Thick Object__ mode derives the thickness from the shadow map, taking the largest value between the baked thickness and the shadow thickness, and uses this to evaluate the light transmittance.

 Because you cannot control the distances HDRP derives from the shadow map, the best way to approach __Thick Object__ is to enable shadows, then adjust the __Scattering Distance__ until the overall transmission intensity is in the desired range, and then use the __Thickness Map__ to mask any shadow mapping artifacts.

-## Diffusion Profile Override Volume

-HDRP can only handle 15 Diffusion Profiles in view at once.
-To have more than 15 Diffusion Profiles in a Scene, you can use the __Diffusion Profile Override__ component available inside [Volumes](Volumes.html).
-This allows you to specify which Diffusion Profile to use in a certain area (or in the Scene if the volume is global).
-When the Volume is local, you have access to the __Fill profiles with scene materials__ button which fetches the Diffusion Profiles from Materials inside the Volume's bounds and fills the __Diffusion Profile List__ with them.